VipinMadhaan/hugo-theme-bootstrap-algolia-action/README.md

-# HBS Algolia GitHub Action
+# Algolia GitHub Action

-Build and upload the Algolia index for the [HBS](https://github.com/VipinMadhaan/hugo-theme-bootstrap) theme.
+Build and upload the Algolia index for the [ivipin](https://github.com/VipinMadhaan/ivipin) blog.

 ## Usage